 - To support a large filling when little natural tooth structure remains

 CEREC Same-Day Dental Crowns

 Most dental crown placement procedures require two office visits with about two weeks between each appointment.
 The reason for this is because a dental team needs to prepare your teeth and send an impression of them to a dental lab for the creation of the crown.
 This means you have to wear a temporary restoration for two weeks until you visit a dental office for yet another appointment where they will place the crown.
-However, you don’t have to deal with multiple appointments and a long wait time when you see Dr. Lohner and Dr. Jimmer because we offer CEREC same-day dental crowns.
+However, you do not have to deal with multiple appointments and a long wait time when you see Dr. Lohner and Dr. Jimmer because we offer CEREC same-day dental crowns.

-CEREC is a type of CAD/CAM technology system created for dentists so they can produce dental crowns in one appointment right in their office.
+CEREC is a type of CAD/CAM technology system created for dentists so they can produce dental crowns in one appointment right in the office.
 We do so by first taking a digital scan of your mouth, which the CEREC software uses to create a 3D image of your crown.
 This image is sent to the CEREC milling unit, a 3D printer that produces the restoration from a ceramic block.
 Once this is done, we can place the crown in your mouth.
 By creating restorations right in our office, we save our patients time and money.

-Contact Our Dentists To Receive A Crown
+Contact Our Dentists to Receive a Crown